-The solution $(W^*_{j}, L^*_{j})$ can be characterized by three distinct regimes the firm may operate in, depending on its productivity $\Phi_j$ \citep{Manning2003Ch12, AhlfeldtEtAl2023, BergerEtAl2025}.\footnote{Appendix \ref{asec:derivations_wage_floor_const} provides derivations and details.} First, when the wage constraint is not binding, we say that the firm is \textit{unconstrained}.
-The profit-maximizing wage is given by $W_{j}^* = \mu \Phi_{j} f_j'(L_{j}^*)$, where $\Phi_{j} f_j'(L_{j}^*)$ is the equilibrium marginal revenue product of labor (MRPL) and $\mu = \eta / (\eta+1)$ is the markdown factor.
-For any wage, it is optimal to hire all workers who are willing to work for it, i.e., the hiring probability is one and $L_{j}^* = H_{j}\left(W_{j}^*,\aggW;A_j\right)$.
-Panel (a) of Figure \ref{fig:model_solutions} shows the unconstrained equilibrium, relying on the inverse labor supply curve $W(H)$.
-The firm picks an employment level that equates the MRPL and the marginal cost of labor (MCL), and the wage is determined by the labor supply equation.
+The solution $(W^*_{j}, L^*_{j})$ can be characterized by three distinct regimes \citep{Manning2003Ch12,AhlfeldtEtAl2023,BergerEtAl2025}.
+A high-productivity firm will be in the \textit{unconstrained} regime, choosing an optimal wage above the wage floor, as shown in Panel (a) of Figure \ref{fig:model_solutions}.
+Low-productivity firms will be wage-constrained, in which case $W_{j}^* = \W$, and may operate under two regimes.

-Constrained firms' optimal wage is $W_{j}^* = \W$, and they may operate in two regimes.
 First, \textit{supply-constrained} firms are those that choose to hire all workers that are willing to work at the wage floor, i.e., $L_{j}^* = H_{j}\left(\W,\aggW;A_j\right)$, so employment is determined by labor \textit{supply}.
 As shown in Panel (b) of Figure \ref{fig:model_solutions}, these firms would prefer to pay a wage below $\W$ and hire fewer workers, but because of the constraint, they choose a higher wage-employment pair.